Ritaosi/Flixter-2/README.md

-# project-3-Resubmission

-# Project 3 - *Flixter*
+# Project 2 - *Flixter*

 Submitted by: **Rita Osi**

-**Flixter** is an app that introduces network calls to fetch data from third part libraries...
-[TODO]
+**Flixter** is a movie browsing app that displays movies and gives a brief information about them.

-Time spent: **9** hours spent in total
+Time spent: **10** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [X] Implement network call and table view to display a list of movies currently playing (title, description, image)
-- [X] App has a collection view with the same list of movies
+- [X] Users are able to see a customized app icon and launch screen
+- [X] Your app should work for any screen size and orientation using AutoLayout constraints
+  - [ ] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text
-- [X] Uses a tab bar controller to switch between collection view and table view screens
+- [X] Displays at least 5 different movies in a table view
+- [X] Can tap into detail view of movie with a full description, backdrop image, and title

 The following **optional** features are implemented:

-- [ ] Make an additional network call to another end-point.
+- [ ] Unique UI changes, such as background, font/color changes, etc.
-- [ ] Allow users to scroll when context items are off-screen (table view implemention)
+- [ ] User implements a collection view
+- [ ] User implemenets tab bar controller with at least two screens

 The following **additional** features are implemented: